 - Age: Men 45 and older and women 55 and older are at an increased risk

-- Race: If you are African American, Mexican American, American Indian or of Native American decent you may be at higher risk in developing heart and/or vascular disease.
+- Race: If you are African American, Mexican American, American Indian or of Native American descent you may be at higher risk of developing heart and/or vascular disease.

 Modifiable risk factors: These are things you can control!